Project Category: Research

 2nd Revised Budget: $67,425 (committee supported additional $9000 for Phase II of project)

-Project Champions: Undergraduate and graduate students at UVM will be actively involved in this project through service learning projects and coursework in the Department of Plant and Soil Sciences, Natural Resources, and CDAE, as well as internships focusing on both the design and management of this facility.
-In addition, campus clubs and interest groups will be able to use this space as a learning facility and meeting space.
+Project Champions: Undergraduate and graduate students at UVM were actively involved in this project through service learning projects and coursework in the Department of Plant and Soil Sciences, Natural Resources, and CDAE, as well as internships focusing on both the design and management of this facility.
+Student champions who led this project were Tad Cooke '14 and Erick Crockenberg '14.
 Faculty advisors and project champions include members of the Rubenstein School of Environment and Natural Resources, the Department of Plant and Soil Science, the Gund Institute for Ecological Economics, the Department of Animal Sciences, and Physical Plant.

 10/16/2013: Tad and Erick present to CEF Committee a proposal for Phase II of project.
 Committee supports a $9,000 increase to their project budget for Phase II.